mattsu2020/vim_rust/README.md

 script language, etc.  There is also a Graphical User Interface (GUI) available.
 Still, Vi compatibility is maintained, those who have Vi "in the fingers" will feel at home.
+Some functionality is implemented in Rust for robustness, including the expression evaluator.
 See [`runtime/doc/vi_diff.txt`](runtime/doc/vi_diff.txt) for differences with Vi.